 Registration / Re-registration

-The page regarding administrative registration for 2026–2027 is currently being updated.
+The page regarding administrative registration for the 2026–2027 academic year is currently being updated.

 Check this page regularly for updates to stay informed about the registration process.